 10 National Parks that May Surprise You

-National parks provide an unsurpassed opportunity to experience unblemished natural areas.
-To many, national parks provide vacation opportunities that are both economically sound and exceedingly beautiful.
+National parks provide unsurpassed opportunities to experience unblemished natural areas.
+To many visitors, national parks provide affordable vacations that are both economically sound and exceedingly beautiful.

-Thousands of visitors travel to national parks each year.
-The Golden Gate National Recreation Area and the Blue Ridge Parkway top the list for experiencing the most visitors; however there are many less visited national parks that offer gorgeous vistas and one-of-a-kind experiences.
+Millions of visitors travel to national parks each year.
+The Golden Gate National Recreation Area in California and the Blue Ridge Parkway in North Carolina top the list for highest visitation; however there are many less-visited national parks that offer gorgeous vistas and one-of-a-kind experiences that rival the most-visited parks.

 Search By State: Alaska, American Samoa, Arizona, Florida, Michigan, Minnesota, Nevada, New Mexico, Oregon and Wisconsin